 The SEN Support Plan will show both the longer-term outcomes and the current targets set for the child and the teaching strategies to be used to support them in achieving these targets.
-SEN Support Plans will be written and reviewed on a termly basis using the Holy Trinity SEN Support Plan format.
+SEN Support Plans will be written and reviewed on a termly basis (half-termly in EYFS) using the Holy Trinity SEN Support Plan format.
 The class teacher and parent will discuss how parents can support the child at home with their targets.

-- 5.1 The class teacher, T.As and the SENCO assess and monitor the children's progress in line with existing school practices.
+- 5.2 The class teacher, TAs and the SENDCO assess and monitor the children's progress in line with existing school practices.
 This is an ongoing process.
 The SLT assess and analyse children's progress by using the SIMS termly assessments.
-The SENCO works closely with parents and teachers to plan an appropriate programme of support. - 5.2 The assessment of children reflects as far as possible their participation in the whole curriculum of the school.
-The class teacher and the SENCO can break down the assessment into smaller steps in order to provide a sense of achievement, aid progress and provide detailed and accurate indicators.
+The SENDCO works closely with parents and teachers to plan an appropriate programme of support. - 5.3 The assessment of children reflects as far as possible their participation in the whole curriculum of the school.
+The class teacher and the SENDCO can break down the assessment into smaller steps in order to provide a sense of achievement, aid progress and provide detailed and accurate indicators.